IBSim/VirtualLab/docs/source/runsim/runfile.rst

   RunPreAster = bool (optional)

 Indicates whether or not to run the optional pre-processing script provided in `Sim.PreAsterFile`.
-Default is True.
+Default is :code:`True`.

 RunAster
 ########